 Sheyla prides herself in staying current with the changes in the sport, and believes strongly that dogs (like their human partners) are individuals and have different learning styles – so she particularly likes to adapt the work to fit the needs of the team.
 She enjoys working with behavior issues as well as agility, and recognizes the importance of being able to think outside the box to find solutions.

-Originally from San Juan, Puerto Rico, she has trained dogs for 20 years.
-She first started agility with her Labrador Retriever, Zohe, and since then has trained and handled a wide variety of dogs including a Doberman Tyson, Pugs Elphie and Minnie, BC’s Chill, Fanta, Shiny and Rebel, as well as many of her students’ dogs throughout the years.
-Between them, they have earned titles in AKC, UKI, and USDAA in Tricks, Rally, Obedience and of course Agility.
-Her new agility partners are Rebel, a small smooth Border Collie girl who loves to live up to her name, and Kyber, a very leggy Border Collie and Whippet mix who lives to run!
+Originally from San Juan, Puerto Rico, she has trained dogs for more than 20 years.
+She first started agility with her Labrador Retriever, Zohe, and since then has trained and handled a wide variety of dogs including a Doberman Tyson, Pugs Elphie and Minnie, Border Collies Chill, Fanta, Shiny, Rebel and Sci-Fi, Sato (Mix) Kyber, as well as many of her students’ dogs throughout the years.
+Between them, they have earned titles in AKC, UKI, and USDAA in Tricks, Rally, Obedience and, of course, Agility.

 Sheyla and her dogs have achieved agility champion status in both USDAA (multiple ADCH, PDCH and even LAA) and AKC (MACH), and have earned many local class placements.
 She has competed at the AKC Agility Invitational as part of the Puerto Rico delegation with both her Border Collie Chill and her Pug Minnie, who earned Top International Dog in 2011.
 She also competed at the international level at the inaugural World Agility Open in England in 2011.